-The target asset allocation at September 30, 2021 and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target asset allocation at September 30, 2022 and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Long-term

-Target Expected Real
+Expected Real

+Target Rate of

-Investment Category Allocation Rate of Return
+Investment Category Allocation Return

+25 224 = 40.

-Domestic Equity Pools 25.0% 5.4%
+Domestic Equity Pools 25.0% 5.1%

-International Equity Pools 15.0% 7.5%
+International Equity Pools 15.0% 6.7%

-Private Equity Pools 16.0% 9.1%
+Private Equity Pools 16.0% 8.7%

-Real Estate and Infrastructure Pools 10.0% 5.4%
+Real Estate and Infrastructure Pools 10.0% 5.3%

-Fixed Income Pools 10.5% -0.7%
+Fixed Income Pools 13.0% -0.2%

-Absolute Return Pools 9.0% 2.6%
+Absolute Return Pools 9.0% 2.7%

-Real Return/Opportunistic Pools 12.5% 6.1%
+Real Return/Opportunistic Pools 10.0% 5.8%

-Short Term Investment Pools 2.0% -1.3%
+Short Term Investment Pools 2.0% -0.5%

 100.0%

-^{} Long term rate of return are net of administrative expenses and 2.0% inflation.
+$^{^{\}ast}$ Long term rate of return are net of administrative expenses and 2.2% inflation.

-Rate of Return - For fiscal year ended September 30, 2021, the annual money-weighted rate of return on pension and OPEB plan investments, net of pension and OPEB plan investment expense, was 27.3% and 27.14%, respectively.
+Rate of Return - For fiscal year ended September 30, 2022, the annual money-weighted rate of return on pension and OPEB plan investments, net of pension and OPEB plan investment expense, was (4.18)% and (4.99)%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-Pension Discount Rate - A single discount rate of 6.80% was used to measure the total pension liability (6.00% for the Pension Plus 2 Plan).
-This discount rate was based on the expected rate of return on pension plan investments of 6.80% (6.00% for the Pension Plus 2 Plan).
+Pension Discount Rate - A single discount rate of 6.00% was used to measure the total pension liability.
+This discount rate was based on the expected rate of return on pension plan investments of 6.00%.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that contributions from school districts will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-OPEB Discount Rate - A single discount rate of 6.95% was used to measure the total OPEB liability.
-This discount rate was based on the long-term expected rate of return on OPEB plan investments of 6.95%.
+OPEB Discount Rate - A single discount rate of 6.00% was used to measure the total OPEB liability.
+This discount rate was based on the long-term expected rate of return on OPEB plan investments of 6.00%.
 The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that school districts contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.